UniMath/agda-unimath/src/foundation/morphisms-arrows.lagda.md

 ### Morphisms of arrows give morphisms of postcomposition arrows

-A morphism of arrows `α : f → g` gives a morphism of precomposition arrows `α^(-) : f^(-) → g^(-)`.
+A morphism of arrows `α : f → g` gives a morphism of postcomposition arrows `α^(-) : f^(-) → g^(-)`.

 ```agda